tsprlng/useful-pgp-agent/tools/README.md

 the Admin PIN (e.g. in some corporate settings, users might not be given the Admin PIN for their cards.
 Instead, an admin may define a resetting code and give that code to the user).

-On unconfigured (or factory reset) cards, the Resetting Code is typically unset.
+On un-configured (or factory reset) cards, the Resetting Code is typically unset.

 #### Set a new User PIN